Table of Contents

 TSH (Thyroid-Stimulating Hormone)

-Think of TSH as the "messenger" from your brain (the pituitary gland).
-If the brain senses that thyroid levels are low, it shouts louder by producing more TSH.
-If levels are high, it whispers by producing less.
-Coffee can potentially nudge these "shouting" levels, especially if it causes a stress response in the body.
+TSH is a messenger from the pituitary gland.
+If thyroid levels are low, the brain "shouts" by producing more TSH.
+Coffee can potentially nudge these levels, especially if it triggers a stress response.

 T4 and T3 (The Active Hormones)

-T4 (Thyroxine) is the "storage" hormone, while T3 (Triiodothyronine) is the "active" hormone that does the heavy lifting.
-Caffeine has been shown in some studies to influence the conversion of T4 into T3.
-While the effect might be subtle for some, for someone with "borderline" results, that subtle shift could be the difference between a "normal" report and one that warrants further investigation.
-If you want to check a specific marker on its own, Blue Horizon offers individual tests such as the Free T4 test.
+T4 (Thyroxine) is for storage, while T3 (Triiodothyronine) is the active hormone.
+Caffeine may influence the conversion of T4 into T3.
+For someone with "borderline" results, this subtle shift could be the difference between a normal report and one requiring investigation.
+For individual markers, Blue Horizon offers specific tests like the Free T4 test.

 The Importance of Hydration